 Often called ‘trojans’, based on the story of the wooden horse used to trick Troy defenders, are a type of viruses that masquerade as computer software or legit files.
-When downloaded on a victim’s computer, trojans execute to perform certain tasks such as stealing information or other malicious activities without user’s consent.
+When downloaded on a victim’s computer, trojans execute to perform certain tasks such as stealing information or other malicious activities without the user’s consent.

 Most commons forms of trojan horses include:

-- RAT stands for Remote Access Trojan is one of the most popular trojans that is designed to allow remote access control to an attacker.
+- RAT stands for Remote Access Trojan and is one of the most popular trojans that is designed to allow remote access control to an attacker.

-- Downloader trojans that work to download additional content onto the infected computer, such as additional malicious content to perform specific tasks or spread on the network.
+- Downloader trojans work to download additional content onto the infected computer, such as additional malicious content to perform specific tasks or spread on the network.

 In 2003, this computer worm caused Denial of Service (DoS) on systems connected to the internet, slowing general internet traffic by spreading rapidly and infecting around 75,000 victims within 10 minutes.
 This worm exploited a bug in the Microsoft SQL Server 2000 and Microsoft Desktop Engine (MSDE) 2000 (database products) that already had a patch available.
 However, many organisations had not applied this patch that was released six months prior to this incident (MS02-039).

-If you ever observed your search engine preferences or website redirects happening automatically, that is adware program in action.
+If you ever observed your search engine preferences or website redirects happening automatically, that is an adware program in action.

 Top 6 Most Ridiculous Virus Myths